Kimberly Cole: Career

-Cole has graced the covers of magazines such as Ouch, Nouveau, and Fault in 2016 and was one of a long list of stars seen on the cover of Fault Magazine's "Millions" issue, including those such as Demi Lovato, Usher, Kevin Spacey, and Uma Thurman.
+Cole graced the covers of magazines such as Ouch, Nouveau, and Fault in 2016 and was one of a long list of stars seen on the cover of Fault Magazine's "Millions" issue, including those such as Demi Lovato, Usher, Kevin Spacey, and Uma Thurman.

-In 2019, Cole released the single “Wasted Love,” a collaboration with DJ Boris Way.
+In 2019, Cole released the single "Wasted Love," a collaboration with DJ Boris Way.
 The song was released under Parlophone and Warner Music France, and garnered heavy rotation radio airplay on dance stations in Europe and worldwide.
 The song was also included in several playlists on streaming platforms such as Spotify.

-In 2019, Cole also worked as a creative director on Todrick Hall’s music video for the song “Nails, Hair, Hips, Heels.”
+In 2019, Cole also worked as a creative director on Todrick Hall's music video for the song "Nails, Hair, Hips, Heels."

-In 2021, she worked as an editor on the music video for Summer Walker’s single “Body,” directed by Lacey Duke.
+In 2021, Cole worked as an editor on the music video for Summer Walker's single "Body," directed by Lacey Duke.

 Songwriting

 Kimberly Cole has written and co-written all of her material, as well as songs for a variety of other artists, including Inna ("Crazy Sexy Wild") and Chris Willis ("Faded"), as well as Linnea's hit "Dance Through Fire" which reached #30 on the Billboard charts.

 In an AXS article, Kimberly was praised as "one of very few writers who can ride that line between pop and poetry because her trademark edgy word choice is ever tempered with astute observations and sharp wit."

 Critic David Kenniston at Vertigo Shtick calls her "A 'dance artist who can sing, write, and dance like no one's business."